Public Records Request

 Pursuant to Rhode Island General Laws 38-2-3 (d), Warwick Public Schools has adopted the following procedure to help you obtain public records:

-1) The designated Public Records Officer for the Warwick Public Schools is Katherine Duncanson, Executive Director of Human Resources.
-Ms. Duncanson is located in the Warwick Public Schools Administration Building, Human Resources Office, located at 69 Draper Avenue, Warwick, R.I.
+1) The designated Public Records Officer for the Warwick Public Schools is Catherine Bonang, Executive Assistant to the Superintendent.
+Ms. Bonang is located in the Warwick Public Schools Administration Building, Superintendent’s Office, located at 69 Draper Avenue, Warwick, R.I.
 02889.
 Normal business hours for the Administration Building 8:00 am to 4:00 pm Monday – Friday.

 2) In order to request to inspect and/or to obtain copies of documents maintained by the Warwick Public Schools, it is requested that you complete a Public Records Request Form or otherwise provide a written request for records that clearly identifies the records you seek and states that your request is made pursuant to the Access to Public Records Act.
 A written request for public records need not be made on the form if the request is otherwise readily identifiable as a request for public records.

 As stated in RIGL Section 38-2-2 (c), a written request for public information need not be submitted for records available pursuant to RIGL Section 42-35-2 or for those documents that are prepared for or readily available to the public.

 3) Requests to inspect public records can be mailed or hand delivered to: